zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.4.54

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: Indicates which host sent the logoff message.
+   :param is_orig: Indicates which host sent the logoff message.

    .. zeek:see:: smb1_message